 Do I need Insurance while renting a car in Cozumel?

-The simple answer is yes – but how much is a personal decision you will have to make for yourself.
-I will try an explain a bit how it works
+The simple answer is yes – but how much is a personal decision you will have to make for yourself?
+I will try and explain a bit about how it works.

 Jeep Rental Cozumel Mexico

-We don’t always recommend getting a Jeep while renting a car abroad, but in Cozumel, there are some adventures that can be more fun in a Jeep.
-Most of the main tourist sites you can get to in any car, but if you want just go on an adventure to explore empty beaches and hard to get corners of the island, then a Jeep might be what you need.
+We don’t always recommend getting a Jeep while renting a car abroad, but in Cozumel, some adventures can be more fun in a Jeep.
+You can get to most of the main tourist sites in any car, but if you want just to go on an adventure to explore empty beaches and hard-to-get corners of the island, then a Jeep might be what you need.

-While they tend to be a little more expensive, we think they are still pretty cheap and remember it’s more than just a car rental, it’s a day trip too!
-We find RentalCars.com has the best rates on Jeeps and they are a lot less hassle than some of the other companies when it comes to insurance.
+While they tend to be a little more expensive, we think they are still pretty cheap, and remember.
+It’s more than just a car rental.
+It’s a day trip too!
+We find DiscoverCars.com has the best rates on Jeeps, and they are a lot less hassle than some of the other companies when it comes to insurance.

 Rental Car Pick up Locations in Cozumel

-1. Cruise Ship Terminals – If you are coming in by cruise be sure you choose a rental car pickup location near the port where you will be docking.
-If you don’t there are plenty of taxis that can take you, but that is just an additional cost and step.
-We would recommend booking your own car online and not booking through your cruise company, you will not get anywhere near this good of rates, they will probably have 5-10x the cost if booked onboard.
+1. Cruise Ship Terminals – If you are coming in by cruise, be sure you choose a rental car pickup location near the port where you will be docking.
+If you don’t, plenty of taxis can take you, but that is just an additional cost and step.
+We recommend booking your car online and not booking through your cruise company.
+You will not get anywhere near this good of rates.
+They will probably have 5-10x the cost if booked onboard.
 We book online here with this company.

-4. Hotels – A few select hotels have rental car agencies directly on-site, the cost is a few more dollars than the other locations, but still very reasonable.
-If your resort does not have a rental agency they can probably arrange on for you, but it will not be very cheap.
+4. Hotels – A few select hotels have rental car agencies directly on-site.
+The cost is a few more dollars than the other locations but still very reasonable.
+If your resort does not have a rental agency, they can probably arrange one for you, but it will not be very cheap.
 You are better off renting online and then taking a taxi to the pickup location.

 Driving Laws in Cozumel, Mexico

-The laws in Cozumel are the same as other parts of Mexico and are pretty straight forward and reasonable.
-While this list is not inclusive of every driving law in Mexico these are some of the most common driving laws in Mexico.
+The laws in Cozumel are the same as in other parts of Mexico and are pretty straightforward and reasonable.
+While this list is not inclusive of every driving law in Mexico, these are some of the most common driving laws in Mexico.

-Do Not Make Calls While Driving – It is Illegal to talk on the phone while driving in Mexico, please refrain or use a hands-free device when making phone calls in your rental car.
+Do Not Make Calls While Driving – It is Illegal to talk on the phone while driving in Mexico.
+Please refrain from or just use a hands-free device when making phone calls in your rental car.
 This is an easy reason for a police officer to pull you over while driving in Cozumel.

 Don’t Speed – This should be obvious, but the speed limits are relatively low on Cozumel because it is primarily a tourist island.
 There are speed traps periodically set up around the island.

-Stop for Police Check Points – Occasionally police checkpoints will be set up on the roads around Cozumel.
-Be sure to stop and politely answer any question the police have.
+Stop for Police Check Points – Occasionally, police checkpoints will be set up on the roads around Cozumel.
+Be sure to stop and politely answer any questions the police have.
 Also, be sure you are not breaking any of the above laws before or while entering the checkpoint.

 What happens if I get pulled over in Cozumel?

 However, you can usually handle the problem with cash on the spot.
-The best word for it is a bribe, but that has negative connotations, so if you are going to go this route which we have several times, is to ask what it costs to pay right now.
+The best word for it is a bribe, but that has negative connotations, so if you are going to go this route, which we have done several times, you should ask what it costs to pay right now.
 Saying it this way covers you a little better.

-So how do you tell if the officer is looking for a bribe?
-This isn’t a firm rule, but just my feelings, if the officer holds on to your license while talking to you and not writing anything on his ticket pad, then I would say he is probably looking for some off the books money.
-If there a bunch of other police around, this is less likely because bribes are obviously frowned upon, although extremely common.
+So, how do you tell if the officer is looking for a bribe?
+This isn’t a firm rule, but just my feelings.
+If the officer holds on to your license while talking to you and not writing anything on his ticket pad, then I would say he is probably looking for some off-the-books money.
+If there are a bunch of other police around, this is less likely because bribes are obviously frowned upon, although extremely common.

 What should I do if I have an emergency or accident while driving in Cozumel?

-If you have an emergency dial 911 from your cell phone even if you don’t have a sim card it should work.
-In other parts of Mexico you could also contact the Green Angels at 01-55-5250-8221, however, in Cozumel, it seems they are phasing or have phased out this program.
+If you have an emergency, dial 911 from your cell phone.
+Even if you don’t have a SIM card, it should work.
+You could also contact the Green Angels in other parts of Mexico at 01-55-5250-8221.
+However, in Cozumel, it seems they are phasing or have phased out this program.

 Must have items while driving a rental car in Cozumel